brianegan/flutter_redux/README.md

 A set of utilities that allow you to easily consume a [Redux](https://pub.dartlang.org/packages/redux) Store to build Flutter Widgets.

 This package is built to work with [Redux.dart](https://pub.dartlang.org/packages/redux).
-If you use Greencat, check out [flutter_greencat](https://pub.dartlang.org/packages/flutter_greencat).

 ## Redux Widgets

   * `StoreProvider` - The base Widget.
 It will pass the given Redux Store to all descendants that request it.